mrgeneko/wealth-tracker/README.md

 - **Update**: Edit the file on your host machine.
 - **Apply**: The scraper daemon automatically reloads this file when it changes.
 No restart needed.

-**Note on Data vs. Config Directories:**
-- `/usr/src/app/data` (Runtime/Persistent): This is the "live" folder where the application looks for configuration.
-It is mounted from your host (e.g., `~/wealth_tracker_data`), so changes persist across container restarts.
-- `/usr/src/app/config` (Template/Default): This directory inside the container holds the default configuration files copied during the build.
-If `config.json` is missing from the `data` folder at startup, the entrypoint script copies the default one from `config` to `data` to ensure the app can start.

 ### 3. Dashboard Assets (Database Driven)
 The dashboard now reads asset data (accounts, positions, real estate, vehicles) from the **MySQL database**.